unshiftio/liferaft/raft.md

 a follower.
 Fortunately, this situation is unlikely in normal operation: a follower that has kept up with the leader would already have this entry.
-However, an exceptionally slow follower or a new server joining the cluster (Section 6) would not.
+However, an exceptionally slow follower or a new server joining the cluster ([Section 6][6]) would not.
 The way to bring such a follower up-to-date is for the leader to send it a snapshot over the network.

 The leader uses a new RPC called InstallSnapshot to send snapshots to followers that are too far behind; see Figure 13.
 When a follower receives a snapshot with